Garlic

 Garlic grown in good conditions will usually be trouble free.
 However here are some things which can go wrong:

-- Nematodes – these can infest the roots, bulb and stem causing them to go soft.
-Remove plants and practice crop rotation.
-Digging in a green manure crop may help to reduce nematode numbers as well.
+• Nematodes – these can infest the roots, bulb and stem causing them to go soft.
+OCP eco-nemguard will control nematodes living freely in the soil (before they get into the garlic).
+Practicing crop rotation and digging in a green manure crop can also help to reduce nematode numbers.